 What Your Digital Marketing Looks Like Today, and What it Should Look Like

 This chart (Dynamic Website) shows the streamlined path of websites once they’ve been rebuilt to be more accessible to marketers.
-Modern CMS’s–such as Drupal, Squarespace, or Wordpress–are built to allow content marketers to manage a custom, enterprise-level website directly by making updates to their websites as easily as you updating a LinkedIn profile.
+Modern content management systems (CMS) such as Drupal, Squarespace, or Wordpress, are built to allow content marketers to manage a custom, enterprise-level website directly by making updates to their websites as easily as updating a LinkedIn profile.

 For us (developers), building the technology is really the easy part.
 Once the technical process of management has changed, the workflow may still resemble what it was when marketing was managing content through a static website.
 It’s the operational and team changes that often are the real hurdle.
 It’s a situation that Kyle encounters often.

 “Harness the power of content management with clear processes to make everyone’s job clearer and set a foundation for improvement or evolution in response to market conditions.
 [You have to] realize the full potential of powerful tools with new processes, expose your processes to your team as a foundation to drive improvements, create a process that clearly sets out your promotion process, so everyone understands their role and fit with the rest of the team, and create a process that describes site performance improvement cycle so everyone (including executives) understand their role in the process.”

 Where a Slow Infrastructure is Becoming a Blocker to Your Content Marketing

 Once you’ve published a piece of content, you continue to monitor its success, seeing how it affects conversions and SEO.
 Just because it’s published doesn’t mean it becomes static.
 It’s likely that you’ll want to adapt to user behavior once you’ve gained enough insight.
 That adaptation requires a quick reaction while the content is still new and relevant.
 This type of iterative approach—which is a key to success in digital marketing—becomes extremely difficult if you require the same chain of approval.